c2FmZQ/c2FmZQ/README.md

 ports 80 and 443.
 A dynamic hostname is fine (DDNS, Dynamic DNS, ...).
 The clients will connect to `https://${DOMAIN}/`.

+---

-Or, build a binary for another platform, e.g. windows, raspberry pi, or a NAS:
+### Or, build a binary for another platform, e.g. windows, raspberry pi, or a NAS

 ```bash
 cd c2FmZQ/c2FmZQ-server